paired: A Statistical Framework for Detecting Stellar Binarity with Gaia RVs. I. Sensitivity to Unresolved Binaries: Methods

-There is an additional consideration for our injection-and-recovery analysis, related to sensitivity in the portion of $\{a,q\}$ space corresponding to short period binaries with mass ratios $q$ near to 1.
-While we would \textit{a priori} expect our sensitivity to peak in this corner of binary parameter space, we note that sources with radial velocity errors $>$20 km/s are culled from the Gaia sample of radial velocity stars and not reported.
-This down-selection necessitates a careful consideration of the \verb!paired! sensitivity map when comparing to known samples of binaries, in the following way.
-Given a hypothetical sample of 1000 \textit{Kepler} stars of equivalent brightness and an underlying rate of binarity of 50\%, we might expect 10\% of this sample to be Gaia radial velocity targets.
-These would be selected randomly, so that we could employ \verb!paired! to interpret the Gaia RV data of 100 stars out of the original 1000.
-In the simplified case of uniform sensitivity to all binaries, we might expect \verb!paired! to report that approximately 50 stars of the 100 are ``likely" binaries, reflecting the true underlying rate.
-However, in the case of down-selection of the stars with highest apparent RV noise, perhaps the 10 most obvious binaries of the 50 are culled from the table of the stars with radial velocity data from Gaia.
-Among the 90 in the subsequent public sample, \verb!paired! would detect the remaining 40 binaries, but the interpretation of a 40/90 (45\%) underlying binarity rate would be incorrect.
-We anticipate that a comparison of \verb!paired! against known binary catalogs will always \textit{under}estimate the true rate for this reason.
-The degree of that underestimation depends upon the fraction of binaries ``obvious" enough to be culled from the catalog.
+There is an additional consideration for our injection-and-recovery analysis, related to sensitivity in the portion of $\{a,q\}$ space corresponding to short-period binaries with mass ratios $q$ near to 1.
+While we would \textit{a priori} expect our sensitivity to peak in this corner of binary parameter space, we note that sources with radial velocity errors $>$40 km/s are culled from the \Gaia\ sample of radial velocity stars and not reported.
+Equal-mass binaries will also show double-lined spectra.
+The \textit{Single Transit Analysis} pipeline described in \cite{katz_2022} detects these stars and their RVs are not published.
+This is reflected in the lower recovery rate at the top-left of \ref{fig:detection_efficiency}.
+This down-selection necessitates careful consideration of the \paired\ sensitivity map when compared to known samples of binaries.